DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Introduction

-Based on the analysis of existing work and our observations in real-world data, we propose a general framework, \textbf{DAG}, which \textit{utilizes \underline{D}ual c\underline{A}usal network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables, enabling high-quality predictions of future endogenous variables.
-Specifically, we first introduce the \textit{Temporal Causal Module}.
-Since the influence of historical exogenous variables on future exogenous variables structurally resembles the evolution of historical endogenous variables into future endogenous variables, we design a causal discovery module to capture how historical exogenous variables affect future exogenous variables.
-We then construct a causal injection module that incorporates the discovered causal relationships into the process of forecasting future endogenous variables based on historical endogenous variables.
-Next, we propose the \textit{Channel Causal Module}, which follows a similar design principle, where a causal discovery module models how historical exogenous variables influence historical endogenous variables, and a causal injection module incorporates the discovered relationships to enhance the prediction of future endogenous variables based on future exogenous variables.
-Finally, we combine the temporal causality loss, channel causality loss, and the forecasting loss of future endogenous variables as the overall \textit{loss function}, enabling end-to-end optimization of the forecasting task.

-Our contributions are summarized as: \begin{itemize}[left=0.1cm] \item We propose a general framework called DAG, which improves forecasting accuracy by discovering and injecting causal relationships across both temporal and channel dimensions, fully leveraging exogenous variables.
+Based on the analysis of existing work and our observations in real-world data, we propose a general framework, \textbf{DAG}, which \textit{utilizes \underline{D}ual correl\underline{A}tion network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables, enabling high-quality predictions of future endogenous variables.
+Specifically, we first introduce the \textit{Temporal Correlation Module}.
+Since the influence of historical exogenous variables on future exogenous variables structurally resembles the evolution of historical endogenous variables into future endogenous variables, we design a correlation discovery module to capture how historical exogenous variables affect future exogenous variables.
+We then construct a correlation injection module that incorporates the discovered correlation relationships into the process of forecasting future endogenous variables based on historical endogenous variables.
+Next, we propose the \textit{Channel Correlation Module}, which follows a similar design principle, where a correlation discovery module models how historical exogenous variables influence historical endogenous variables, and a correlation injection module incorporates the discovered relationships to enhance the prediction of future endogenous variables based on future exogenous variables.
+Finally, we combine the temporal correlation loss, channel correlation loss, and the forecasting loss of future endogenous variables as the overall \textit{loss function}, enabling end-to-end optimization of the forecasting task.
+Our contributions are summarized as: \begin{itemize}[left=0.1cm] \item We propose a general framework called DAG, which improves forecasting accuracy by discovering and injecting correlation relationships across both temporal and channel dimensions, fully leveraging exogenous variables.